 In addition, the Institute serves as a clearinghouse of information, distributing and publishing reports, studies and papers in a broad range of intercultural areas.

-The director of the Institute is Gary L. Williams, Ph.D., an associate professor at UWM in the Department of Educational Policy and Community Studies.
-He teaches courses in teaching techniques for community organizers and community educators, the theory and practice of educating black males, and the Milwaukee community.
+The director of the Institute is Gary L. Williams, Ph.D., Associate Professor Emeritus at UWM in the Department of Educational Policy and Community Studies.
+He taught courses in teaching techniques for community organizers and community educators, the theory and practice of educating black males, and the Milwaukee community.
 Williams has actively served for years on community-based organization boards including in the African-American and Latino communities.

 Mission and Goals